-The Company's ambition is deliver 3,000 homes per year by 2023.
-It should be noted that the development risk is borne by the Company's sister companies, Legal & General Affordable Homes (Development) Limited, Legal & General Affordable Homes (Development 2) Limited and Legal & General Affordable Homes (Development 3) Limited.
-Together, the business had a secured pipeline of over 7,000 homes at the year end.
-The number of uncompleted schemes committed to at the year end were 59 (2,620 homes).
-The Company has committed to purchasing these homes from its sister companies at a value of £526m.
+The Company's ambition is deliver and maintain 10,000 homes by 2027.
+It should be noted that the development risk is borne by the Company's sister companies, Legal & General Affordable Homes (Development) Limited, Legal & General Affordable Homes (Development 2) Limited and Legal and General Affordable Homes (Development 3) Limited.
+The Company has committed to purchasing 2,751 homes from its sister companies at a value of £449m.